A quick guide to RICS Chartered Surveyors and Surveying

 Your home is likely to be one of the most important purchases in your life, and hiring a RICS regulated Chartered Surveyor to conduct a survey before you buy your new home is a crucial part of this process.
-With reallymoving you’ll receive 4 quotes from surveyors, allowing you to compare surveys to easily find the best one for you.
+With reallymoving you’ll receive 4 quotes from local surveyors, allowing you to compare surveys to easily find the best one for you.

 Our quick guide to surveying explains what surveying is and the different surveys available to you.
 If you want more details on the process of surveying, read our guide to surveys for more tips and advice.